-- Ten states and DC allow access to MAID for the terminally ill. - OR and VT no longer have residency requirements. - APRNs may act as providers in CO, HI, NM and WA. - Any provider may opt not to participate. - More states are considering legislation.
+- Eleven states and DC allow access to MAID for the terminally ill.
+Delaware's new law is awaiting implementation. - OR and VT no longer have residency requirements. - Any provider may opt not to participate. - More states are considering legislation.

 Ohio Voters Support MAID Legislation